 Currently I am undertaking research into the economics of smart dairy and extensive livestock systems; the economics of autonomised robotic cropping systems; bioeconomic modelling of livestock systems and their externalities; and payments for ecosystems services.
 In Mongolia and China we are also working to help identify better policies for increasing herder livelihoods, grassland productivity and to reduce the incidence of dust storms across Asia.
 Recently completed research includes the cost of compliance of exporters to the EU; the impact of technology, water policy, market instruments and climate change on irrigated and dryland mixed farming businesses in both the rice and cotton industries; identifying best management practice for the management of perennial and annual weeds in mixed farming and grazing systems; and the economic analysis of RD&KT investment in agriculture.

-Currently co-supervising four postgraduate students: Abdullah Al-Amin (HAU PhD: An economic assessment of autonomous equipment for field crops); Gustavo Martigone (HAU PhD: An examination of the Asymmetric Price Transmission in Soybean-A case study in the world market); Jane Kelly (CSU PhD: Impact of weed seeds on carcase quality in sheep meat enterprises); Martin Amidy (ANU PhD: Grazing systems and whole farm financial performance).
+Currently co-supervised postgraduate students: Abdullah Al-Amin (HAU PhD: An economic assessment of autonomous equipment for field crops); Gustavo Martigone (HAU PhD: An examination of the Asymmetric Price Transmission in Soybean-A case study in the world market); Martin Amidy (ANU PhD: Grazing systems and whole farm financial performance).

 GuildHE Research Repositories is a joint repository for research outputs designed to capture the work of individuals and institutions who are Members of GuildHE.